ds300/patch-package/README.md

 - `--use-yarn`

-  By default, patch-package checks whether you use npm or yarn based on which lockfile you have.
-If you have both, it uses npm by default.
+  By default, patch-package checks whether you use npm, yarn or bun based on which lockfile you have.
+If you have multiple lockfiles, it uses npm by default.
 Set this option to override that default and always use yarn.

 - `--exclude <regexp>`